Pacific High Recording: His Masters Wheels

-Mazer, who had most recently been working with artists like Neil Young as co-owner of Quadrophonic Sound Studios in Nashville, utilized the studio to complement his remote truck, renaming it His Masters Wheels after the mobile studio in 1974.
+Mazer, who had most recently been working with artists like Neil Young as co-owner of Quad Studios Nashville, utilized the studio to complement his remote truck, renaming it His Masters Wheels after the mobile studio in 1974.
 Leaving Alembic's remodel intact, Mazer installed his Neve 8016 mixing console with Neve Melbourne sidecar, along with two Ampex MM1000 tape machines, various outboard gear and microphones.

-In 1977, Journey (band), who had recorded Next (Journey album) at the studio, chose to record their follow-up, Infinity, at His Masters Wheels, with Roy Thomas Baker producing what would be the band's first album with vocalist Steve Perry.
+In 1977, Journey, who had recorded Next at the studio, chose to record their follow-up, Infinity, at His Masters Wheels, with Roy Thomas Baker producing what would be the band's first album with vocalist Steve Perry.
 At some point in the recording sessions, Baker sprayed everyone in the control room with a fire extinguisher, soaking the Neve mixing console in the process.
 The resulting fallout between Mazer and Baker led to the band finishing the album at Cherokee Studios.

-In the studio's most active years, notable projects recorded at His Masters Wheels included The Frankie Miller Band's The Rock (The Frankie Miller Band album) (1975), Barclay James Harvest's Time Honoured Ghosts (1975), The Tubes' Now (1977), David Grisman Quintet's Hot Dawg (1978).
+In the studio's most active years, notable projects recorded at His Masters Wheels included Frankie Miller's The Rock (1975), Barclay James Harvest's Time Honoured Ghosts (1975), The Tubes' Now (1977), David Grisman Quintet's Hot Dawg (1978) and Rory Gallagher's Notes from San Francisco (2011).
 Mazer stopped maintaining the studio in 1978 and later moved his offices to Fantasy Studios.
 His Masters Wheels ceased existing as a studio.